-Before entry to Chantry, the parents of children with Special Educational Needs and disabilities are invited to attend a transition meeting to discuss strengths, areas of challenge and support or resources that may be needed to ensure that child has access to the school and the learning.
-Outside agencies already working with the family are also invited to attend these so a full picture can be gathered by the SENCO (and the class teacher where appropriate).
+Before entry to Chantry, the parents of children with Special Educational Needs and disabilities are invited to attend a transition meeting to discuss strengths, areas of challenge, and support or resources that may be needed to ensure that child has access to the school and the learning.
+Outside agencies already working with the family are also invited to attend so that a full picture can be gathered by the SENCO (and the class teacher where appropriate).
 Where possible, additional resources will be put into place before the child begins at Chantry, and always as soon as can be achieved.

-Meetings with Mrs Roadway to explore and meet any medical requirements, and to ensure that any Health and Safety needs can be met will also take place before the child begins school with us at Chantry.
+Meetings take place with a trained First Aider or member of SLT as appropriate to explore and meet any medical requirements, and to ensure that any Health and Safety needs can be met will also take place before the child begins school with us at Chantry.